MaterialFoundry/MaterialDeck/docs/gettingStarted/installation.md

 5. Select a token in Foundry, its icon and name should appear on the Stream Deck

 ## Stream Deck Profiles
-Stream Deck profiles are essentially collections of button actions that you can easily switch between.<br>
+Stream Deck profiles are essentially collections of button actions that you can easily switch between.
-You could, for example, have a dedicated profile for when you want to use Material Deck, and another for a different application.

-You can create your own profiles and add whatever [actions](../actions/actions.md) you like, or you can download one of the pre-built profiles.<br>
+You can create your own or download one of the pre-made profiles.
-Pre-built profiles can be downloaded using the [Download Utility](../moduleSettings/downloadUtility.md) or from [GitHub](https://github.com/MaterialFoundry/MaterialDeck_Profiles).<br>
-After downloading a profile, you can install it to the Stream Deck application by doubleclicking it.

-If you'd like to share your profile, please follow [this](https://github.com/MaterialFoundry/MaterialDeck_Profiles/blob/main/submittingProfiles.md) guide.
+See [here](../profiles/profiles.md) for more info on profiles.